-These Vegan Cashew Chocolate Truffles are the most delicious treat – they’re melt-in-your-mouth silky, super creamy, perfectly sweet and most importantly, undetectably vegan.
+These Vegan Cashew Chocolate Truffles are the most delicious treat – they’re melt-in-your-mouth silky, super creamy, perfectly sweet and most importantly, undetectably dairy-free.

-You can get hold of cacao butter in local health stores, Whole Foods, online, and probably in large supermarkets too.
+You can get hold of cacao butter in local health stores, Whole Foods, online, and in some large supermarkets too.

 These truffles look pretty fancy, especially with that elegant light dusting of cocoa powder, which means they make excellent edible gifts: think Valentine’s Day, Mother’s Day, Easter, Christmas, and everything in between!
 Or, of course, the other option is to eat them all yourself!